Arthritis And ITS DIFFERENT TYPES & CAUSES

 Treatment of gout:

 - Preventing future flares

 Arthritis treatment focuses mainly on pain reduction and prevention of further damage to the joints.
 The most commonly used treatment modalities include:

-a.
-Medications: Analgesics such as Vicodin, Tylenol can help manage pain.
-Non Steriodal Anti Inflammatory medications (NSAIDs) such as ibuprofen and salicylates help control the inflammation and provide pain relief.
+Analgesics such as Vicodin, Tylenol can help manage pain.
+Non Steroidal Anti Inflammatory medications (NSAIDs) such as ibuprofen and salicylates help control the inflammation and provide pain relief.
 Menthol or Capsaicin creams or Immunosuppressant are also used.